- What you'll learn

 - Use a custom domain

 Choose a simple, user-friendly design that is easy on the eyes.
-Your colors should be pleasant and not too bright or dull.
+Your colors should be pleasant, not too bright or too dull.

-A neat and attractive design can really make a difference in how people feel about answering your questions.
+A neat, attractive design can really make a difference in how people feel about answering your questions.

 Personalizing your survey helps a lot.
 It can increase response rates dramatically by up to 50%.

-When you send out your survey invitations, could you use the person's name?
-This makes your survey feel more like a special invitation just for them and adds a warm & humane dimension to your survey.
+When you send out your survey invitations, use the person's name.
+This makes the survey feel like a special invitation just for them and adds a warm, human touch.

-Also, tell them why their answers are important.
+Also, tell them why their answers matter.
 Explain how you'll use their feedback.
-This shows that their thoughts really matter and are not just another response.
+This shows their thoughts really count and are not just another response.

 By personalizing your survey, you make respondents feel more special.